MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \subsection{Experimental Setup}

 We conducted our experimental evaluations on the Rhea cluster~\cite{rhea} at Oak Ridge National Laboratory.
-Each node on the systems has two 8-core Intel Xeon E5-2650 processors and 128 GB of memory.
-All the compressors we benchmarked are their latest releases as of Sep.
-1st, 2020.
-They are compiled with gcc-4.8.5 which is the default compiler provided in the cluster.
-The datasets we use for evaluation are from multiple domains, including Hurricane Isabel climate simulation~\cite{hurricane}, NYX cosmology simulation~\cite{nyx}, and SCALE-LETKF weather simulation~\cite{scale-letkf}, and QMCPACK~\cite{qmcpack} which is quantum Monte Carlo simulation.
-The details of the datasets are listed in Table \ref{tab:dataset}.
+Each node on the system has two 8-core Intel Xeon E5-2650 processors and 128~GB of memory.
+For all compressors we benchmarked, the latest releases were used as of Sep.~1st, 2020.
+They are compiled with gcc-4.8.5, the default compiler provided in the cluster.
+The datasets we use for evaluation are from various domains, including Hurricane Isabel climate simulation~\cite{hurricane}, NYX cosmology simulation~\cite{nyx}, SCALE-LETKF weather simulation~\cite{scale-letkf}, and QMCPACK~\cite{kim2018qmcpack} quantum Monte Carlo simulation.
+The details of the datasets are listed in Table~\ref{tab:dataset}.
 Note that the data size in the table only accounts for data in a single core.
-The total data size goes up to 2.4 TB, 6 TB, 12.6 TB, and 1.2 TB when 2k cores are used in our scalability evaluation.
+The total data size goes up to 2.4~TB, 6~TB, 12.6~TB, and 1.2~TB when 2k cores are used in our scalability evaluation.